Yuxi-Labs/gptp/README.md

 * **Optional system instructions** (`system`)
 * **Optional configuration**: rendering hints, execution parameters, output expectations, assets, vision inputs, tests, tools, and connections

-The format is governed by a strict JSON Schema with `additionalProperties: false` at the top level.
-All `.gptp` documents must explicitly declare the schema version via a `$schema` field.
+The format is based on a strict JSON schema with `additionalProperties: false` at the top level.
+All `.gptp` files must declare a `$schema` field that is used to validate them.

 ## Required Fields